Timeweb

 Participation rules

 By participating in our bug bounty program, you confirm that you have read and accepted these participation rules.
-Violation of these rules may result in forfeiture of rewards.
+Violation of any of these rules may result in forfeiture of rewards.

 General rules